Zorich Family Foundation

 Overview

 The Robert L. and Barbara Zorich Family Foundation is a private grantmaking foundation established in 2000 and based in Houston, Texas.
-With assets exceeding $109 million as of 2024, the foundation distributes approximately $4.2 million annually to charitable causes.
-The foundation has experienced remarkable growth over the past decade, increasing its assets from $13.9 million in 2011 to over $109 million today, largely due to continued contributions from the Zorich family.
-The foundation focuses primarily on Christian and Protestant organizations, educational institutions, healthcare organizations, and social services, with a geographic emphasis on Texas.
+With assets exceeding $64 million as of 2022, the foundation distributes approximately $3.3 million annually to charitable causes.
+The foundation focuses primarily on Christian and Protestant organisations, educational institutions, healthcare organisations, and social services, with a geographic emphasis on Texas.
 The foundation operates without a public application process, making grants exclusively through trustee discretion and existing relationships.

 Funding Priorities